Picture Gallery

 Photo

-Goodbye to the ‘Tiny,’ December 1975.
-Engineers Jack Adams (left) and Ron Toulson plan the dismantling of the Sun’s last ‘Tiny’ gravure press, to make way for a new Gravure rest room.
-In the 1930s the Sun had had two such machines, of six units each, one of them running in tandem with an old Foster letterpress rotary and printing the four-colour covers of Wild West and a girls’ magazine called Silver Star, the other running in tandem with an Albert letterpress rotary and printing two-, three-, and four-colour covers to be run in with the letterpress printing of Nursing Mirror and Practical Motorist.
+Goodbye to the 'Tiny,' December 1975.
+Engineers Jack Adams (left) and Ron Toulson plan the dismantling of the Sun's last 'Tiny' gravure press, to make way for a new Gravure rest room.
+In the 1930s the Sun had had two such machines, of six units each.
+One of them ran in tandem with an old Foster letterpress rotary and printed the four-colour covers of Wild West and a girls' magazine called Silver Star.
+The other ran in tandem with an Albert letterpress rotary and printed two-, three-, and four-colour covers to be run in with the letterpress printing of Nursing Mirror and Practical Motorist.
 The presses were later reconfigured into three groups of four units each.
 Two of these four-unit presses eventually went to the Watford College of Technology and the London School of Printing.
-The ‘Tiny’ pictured here was used for testing purposes by the Gravure Research Department.
-(From the archives)
+The 'Tiny' pictured here was used for testing purposes by the Gravure Research Department.
+(From the Sun archives)

 Photo

 Equipment arrives for the Ink Factory.
-Ed Joyce supervises the delivery of an ink mill.
-(From the archives)
+Manager Ed Joyce supervises the delivery of a new ink mill.
+(From the Sun archives)

 Photo

-Sun’s hard-working DE5, June 1976.
-Alan Abbott, Arthur Ayres, and Jim Paige pose with one of Sun’s two 1-ton platform trucks.
-The machine was one of Lansing Bagnall’s first models.
+Sun's hard-working DE5, June 1976.
+Alan Abbott, Arthur Ayres, and Jim Paige pose with one of the Sun's two 1-ton platform trucks.
+The machine was one of Lansing Bagnall's first models.
 About 26 years old and obsolete when this picture was taken, the DE5 had been sidelined several times, only to be resurrected by friends in Truck Maintenance.
-With spares no longer available, Sun engineers made any needed parts, and in 1976 the DE5 was still working full shifts and was thought to be the only one of its kind then in service.
-(From the archives)
+With spares no longer available, Sun engineers made any needed parts, and in 1976 the DE5 was still working full shifts and was thought to be the only machine of its kind left in service.
+(From the Sun archives)

 Photo